+I tell stories about time, colonial time, African time, the time you think you’re running out of.
+I call it temporal disobedience.
+Some call it poetry.
 I’m Mumbi Macharia, otherwise known as Mumbi Poetry, a writer, performer, and researcher passionate about language, time, culture, and decolonial imagination.
 Kenyan (currently producing time in Copenhagen, Denmark), I use storytelling, spoken word poetry, and academic inquiry to explore African identities, histories, and futures.
 This blog is a home for my reflections, creative work, and the questions that keep me up at night.

 For too long, the story of Africa has been told in a straight line, from “underdeveloped” to “developed.
 But what if this line doesn’t exist in the first place?
 Thinkers like Julius Nyerere, John Mbiti, and Ngũgĩ wa Thiong’o remind us that African thought moves in circles, in rhythm with people, land, and memory.
 To decolonize development, then, is to reclaim not just our future, but our time.